Chief EditorArvind kumar

 Artificial intelligence allows producers to analyze the data collected by sensors and other hardware technologies, provide interpretations and solutions by mimicking human decision making, potentially transforming how a dairy farm operates.
 AI system analyses the collected data and convert it into meaningful, actionable insights where producers can look quickly and easily to make quick management decisions.
 An AI system consists of agent, sensor, actuators and effectors.
 The agents sense the environment through sensors and act on their environment through actuators.

-Sensor is a device which detects the change in the environment and sends the information to other electronic devices.
+b) Sensor: Sensor is a device which detects the change in the environment and sends the information to other electronic devices.
 An agent observes its environment through sensors.

-Effectors are the devices which affect the environment.
+d) Effectors: Effectors are the devices which affect the environment.
 Effectors can be legs, wheels, arms, fingers, wings, fins and display screen.